jchin14/Speedtest-Benchmarker/README.md

 # Speedtest-Benchmarker
- Python script to automate internet speedtests
+ Python script to automate internet speedtests :)

+ First public repo, idk how to GitHub